chipbk10/CICD/README.md

 - Merge rules:
   - feature branch to develop -> use squash merge
-  - release to master, master to develop -> use normal merge
+  - release to master, master to develop -> use normal merge (no fast forward)
   - in Azure: go to branches > Branch Policies > and you see "limit merge types"

 ## [GitFlow]()